hantswilliams/HHA_504_2023/WK3/assignment3.md

 - Initiate a new GitHub repository titled `sqlite_database_operations` in your GitHub account.
 - Leverage components of code from prior assignments where necessary.
 - Configure your GitHub repository to include:
-  - Python scripts illustrating your exploratory data analysis and database transactions.
+  - Python scripts (or colab notebook) illustrating your exploratory data analysis and database transactions.
-  - SQL scripts containing your custom SQL queries and analysis (if you embarked on the optional task).
+  - Your custom SQL queries and analysis (if you embarked on this optional task).
   - A comprehensive README.md file that provides:
     - Details on the datasets you've selected.
     - An account of the exploratory data analysis process.